CraigNock/m4-5-react--context/README.md

 2. Similarly: if you close and reopen the tab, you shouldn't be reset to 1000 cookies!
 We want to ensure that the progress is saved and restored.

-This exercuse is left as an exercise.
+This exercise is left as an exercise.
 The main goal of this exercise is to **create connections in your brain**, to deepen your understanding of React, and the best way to do that is to puzzle it out.

 (That said, if you're stuck for 15+ minutes, please do ask for help!)